-Johnson, Juncker meet in search of a Brexit deal
+Johnson, Juncker hold Brexit talks; no visible breakthrough

 Ruffalo tweeted: “Boris Johnson forgets that the Hulk only fights for the good of the whole.
 Mad and strong can also be dense and destructive.”

-Monday’s meeting marks the start a tumultuous week, with the Brexit deadline just 45 days away.
+Monday’s meeting kicked off a tumultuous week for Johnson, with the Brexit deadline just 45 days away.

 On Tuesday, Britain’s Supreme Court will consider whether Johnson’s decision to prorogue — or suspend — the British Parliament for five weeks was lawful, after conflicting judgments in lower courts.

-Johnson sent lawmakers home until Oct.
+Johnson sent British lawmakers home until Oct.
 14, a drastic move that gives him a respite from rebellious lawmakers determined to thwart his Brexit plan.

 Last week, Scotland’s highest civil court ruled the prorogation illegal because it had the intention of stymieing Parliament.
 The High Court in London, however, said it was not a matter for the courts.

-Note: A previous version of this story was corrected to show that Johnson sent lawmakers home until Oct.
-14, not Oct.
-31.